Ahmet Ertegun: Tribute concert

 A benefit concert held in Ertegün's memory took place on 10 December 2007 at the O2 Arena in London.
-The headline act was the English rock band Led Zeppelin, who performed their first full-length concert for almost three decades, since the death of drummer John Bonham in 1980, in a one-off reunion.
+The headline act was the English rock band Led Zeppelin, who performed their first full-length concert in almost three decades, since the death of drummer John Bonham in 1980, in a one-off reunion.
 Bonham's son Jason Bonham played drums during the band's set, and he also sang backing vocals on two songs.

 The concert also included Paolo Nutini, Mick Jones of Foreigner and Bill Wyman's Rhythm Kings who supported their acts, and additionally shared the stage with them.
 The show was held to raise money for the Ahmet Ertegun Education Fund, which pays for university scholarships in the UK, US and Turkey.
 The show had been scheduled for late November but was postponed by two weeks because Jimmy Page fractured a finger.

 Art collection

 Ertegun's collection of modernist works is now housed at The Baker Museum in Naples, Florida.
 The collection includes works by Oscar Bluemner, Thomas Hart Benton, Stuart Davis, Werner Drewes, John Ferren, Ilya Bolotowsky, and Albert Swinden; Ertegun's alma mater, St. John's College, presented an exhibition of works from this collection in 2015.